 In the jungle national parks of Chitwan and Bardia, you can come face to face with rhinos and maybe even spot a tiger.
 In the Everest region, see incredible mountain peaks soar higher than 6,000m.
 Or, in the remote far west of Nepal you can get away from it all.

-Located on the hot, jungly plains of Nepal, the Chitwan and Bardia National Parks, and the Koshi Tappu and Parsa Wildlife Reserves are ideal ways to get up close and personal with wildlife in Nepal.
+Located on the hot, jungly plains of Nepal, the Chitwan and Bardia National Parks, and the Koshi Tappu and Parsa Wildlife Reserves are the best places to see wildlife in Nepal.

 Chitwan National Park has run extremely successful rhino conservation efforts, and there are now more than 600 of the great animals in the park.